Dining with Dogs in Restaurants: What Pet Owners Need to Know

 STATE PUBLIC HEALTH LAWS VARY IN EACH STATE

 Public Health Laws regarding animals vary from state to state.
-Just because a restaurant has an outdoor patio does not automatically mean that your pet can dine with you.
+Just because a restaurant has an outdoor patio does not automatically mean your pet can dine with you.
 Service dogs abide by different laws than normal pets.
 In my home state of North Carolina, only service dogs can dine inside a restaurant with its owner.
-Normal dogs who are considered like my Andy need to dine on an outdoor patio instead of inside the restaurant.
+Normal dogs who are considered personal pets need to dine on an outdoor patio instead of inside the restaurant.

 NOT ALL BREWERIES AND TASTING ROOMS ALLOW DOGS INSIDE

-If a restaurant uses glassware and utensils then state health laws put breweries in a restaurant category for public health inspection.
-If a brewery does not serve food or serves food packaged in individual containers then it may be at the discretion of the brewery or individual city laws on the dog issue.
+If a restaurant uses glassware and utensils, then state health laws put breweries in a restaurant category for public health inspection.
+If a brewery does not serve food on the premises or serves food packaged in individual containers, dogs are allowed inside, much to the delight of brewery and pet owners.
+This was the law as of June 2019.

 Dining with Dogs in Outdoor Areas in Restaurants or Breweries